dentarg/auth0-blog/_posts/2017-12-30-b2c-company-leverages-user-experience-through-single-sign-on.markdown

 ## Simulating B2C Portals

-To simulate the B2C portals and to focus on the Single Sign-On integration process, we are going to clone a GitHub repository that contains two applications: one simple RESTful API written in JavaScript that runs on Node.js; and one client side application written with React.
+To simulate the B2C portals and to focus on the Single Sign-On integration process, we are going to clone a GitHub repository that contains two applications: one simple backend API written in JavaScript that runs on Node.js; and one client side application written with React.

+In the following sections, we are going to use these applications to simulate two portals.
+These portals will be pretty similar.
+The difference between them is that one will simulate a portal that sells products to be used at home, and the other one will simulate a portal that sells products to be used by kids (toys).

 To clone the GitHub repository, we can issue the following command: